Dragonlord (band): Band history

-On March 7, 2012, Dragonlord was signed to Spinefarm/Universal Records.
+On March 7, 2012, Dragonlord signed to Spinefarm/Universal Records.

-As of October 2013, according to Eric Peterson, Dragonlord is recording a new album, Dominion, which was set to release in early 2017.
-In April 2015, it was announced Dominion is currently in the mixing stage.
+As of October 2013, according to Peterson, Dragonlord was recording Dominion, set for release in early 2017.
+In April 2015, it was announced Dominion was in the mixing stage.

-Dominion was released September 21, 2018, and featured the renowned bass guitarist from Slovenia, Tilen Hudrap (U.D.O, Pestilence, Paradox) as a guest on the J.R.R Tolkien inspired track "The Discord of Melkor".
+Dominion was released September 21, 2018, and featured Slovenian bassist Tilen Hudrap (U.D.O, Pestilence, Paradox) as a guest on the track "The Discord of Melkor".